 In February 2007, Muddy Faces outdoor resources website was launched.
-I took orders and packed boxes all from my attic room in a terrace house in Sheffield and a few weeks after the launch I discovered I was pregnant with my first son.
+Orders were packed in an attic room in a terrace house in Sheffield.
 Well, we have come a long way since then, not in distance, but in achievement.

-Below are a few of my personal highlights and challenges over the last 10 years.
-Many thanks indeed for all the support and encouragement over the years and I’m looking forward to the developments we have planned for the future.
+Below are a few highlights and challenges over the last 10 years.
+Many thanks indeed for all the support and encouragement over the years and we are looking forward to the developments, planned for the future.

 The Muddy Faces Journey

 Launch of Muddy Faces outdoor resources website and the start of our continuing dedication to producing kits, guides and literature to help practitioners outdoors with a particular focus on Forest Schools.
 Production of How To cards for using tools and lighting fires, and our Forest School Leader’s guide for using knives with groups.